Tencent-RTC/obs-trtc/README.md

 ## Step 4: Play the stream

-Open the previous webpage which generated the WHIP Bearer Token, go to the `WHEP Player` section, and click **Play Stream** to play the stream via WHEP.
+Open the previous webpage at `trtc.ossrs.io` which generated the WHIP Bearer Token, go to the `WHEP Player` section, and click **Play Stream** to play the stream via WHEP.

 ![006](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/2e727bce-6d2b-47c8-b214-6fc320b1291a)